NYU dissertations are submitted for digital curation by ProQuest/UMI.

 NYU does not itself require proof of permission to include copyrighted works in your dissertation.
 Authors should be aware, however, that ProQuest may remove third party works from a dissertation -- or may elect not to distribute a dissertation -- if it believes that necessary copyright permissions have not been secured.

-For more information on copyright permissions generally, visit Getting Permission.
+For more information on copyright permissions generally, visit the Getting Permission page.

 ProQuest allows you the option of embargoing full-text access to your dissertation for :

 If you choose to embargo your work, only the dissertation abstract will be made available in ProQuest's dissertation database.
 At the end of the embargo period, full-text access will be provided.
-Because the ProQuest Agreement offers a maximum embargo of two years, authors wishing to extend their embargo must contact ProQuest Dissertation Publishing directly.
+Because the ProQuest Agreement offers a maximum embargo of two years, authors wishing to extend their embargo may contact ProQuest Dissertation Publishing directly via email@example.com or through ProQuest Support Center.

 Image credit: Jefferson-era political cartoon, in Public Domain.